What Causes the "Root of Bitterness" and How to Get Rid of It

 We have learned about the seed and the soil of bitterness, now let's look at the root and the fruit of bitterness, which is found in our text from Hebrews 12:14-15.

 The root of bitterness is underground; it is easy to hide and camouflage.
 Seldom do you find anyone who will admit that they are a bitter person.
 They will either deny it or disguise it.
 A bitter person is hypersensitive, ungrateful, insincere, holds grudges, and has mood swings.
-The Fruit Of Bitterness

 Bitterness will affect you physically, emotionally, and spiritually because the fruit of bitterness is an acid that destroys its container.
 When your heart is bitter, God will not be real to you be.
 Why?
 Because hatefulness and holiness do not dwell in the same heart.
 And without holiness you will not see the Lord (see Hebrews 12:14).

-The Eradication Of Bitterness
+The Eradication Of Bitterness - How to Get Rid of the Root?

 There are three steps to eradicating bitterness: